-- Transfatty acids
+- Trans-fatty acids

-- Bleached flour
+- Bleached flour, and more

-Packaging is similar to the brand-name option, and products often taste as good as, if not better than, their counterparts.
+The packaging is similar to the brand-name option, and products often taste as good as, if not better than, their counterparts.

 Check out these ALDI exclusive products:

-- Millville Crispy Oats (Like Cheerios): $1.69 ($0.12/oz)
+- Millville Crispy Oats (like Cheerios): $1.69 ($0.12 per ounce)

-These diapers and wipes are hypoallergenic, super cheap, and have great reviews online.
+These diapers and wipes are hypoallergenic, super cheap, and have great reviews online:

-- Little Journey diapers: $12.49/70 pack ($0.18/diaper)
+- ALDI’s Little Journey diapers: 72 pack for $12.49 ($0.17 per diaper)

-- Little Journey wipes: $3.49/216 pack ($0.016/wipe)
+- ALDI’s Little Journey wipes: 216 pack for $3.49 ($0.02 per wipe)

 It’s easy to stay on top of current deals and promotions with ALDI’s newsletter.

-Subscribe to get weekly deals delivered straight to your inbox.
+When you sign up for ALDI’s email newsletter, you’ll get weekly deals delivered straight to your inbox.
 Ads are available well ahead of the promotion start dates, so you’ll have plenty of time to organize your meal plan around their specials.

-12. ALDI sells brand-name items for 20 – 40% less when available!
+12. ALDI grocery sells brand-name items for 20 – 40% less when available.

 Recently, I found a bunch of my favorite healthy drinks for crazy cheap.
-I got the 16.9oz Vita Coco cartons for $1.95 each ($2.25 at Walmart) and a 16oz GT’s Kombucha for $2.99 ($3.69 at Target)!
+I got a 16.9 ounce Vita Coco cartons for $1.95 each ($2.25 at Walmart) and a 16 ounce GT’s Kombucha for $2.99 ($3.69 at Target).

 My best random savings score?
-A 32 oz.
-Naked Smoothie for $3.89!
-I usually see those priced at $5 – $7, you guys!
+A 32-ounce Naked Smoothie for $3.89.
+I usually see those selling for $5 – $7 at other stores.